RickStrahl/Westwind.Web.Markdown/readme.md

 Note the default is `True` - if you have funky behavior due to indentation I'd recommend you left justify your markdown and set this value to `False`.

+#### SanitizeHtml
+Markdown is essentially a superset of HTML as you can embed any HTML into Markdown.
+Markdown itself doesn't have any rules about what HTML can be embedded and it's entirely possible to embed script code inside of markdown.

+If you capture Markdown text from users it's important **you treat input Markdown just as you would raw HTML user input**.

+To help with this, the Markdown control has a `SanitizeHtml` property which is set to `True` by default, which performs rudimentary script sanitation.
+It removes `<script>`, `<iframe>`, `<form>` and a few other elements, removes `javascript:` and `data:` attribute content, and removes `onXXX` event handlers from HTML input.

+If you rather render your Markdown *as is* set `SantizeHtml` to `False`.

 ### Static Markdown Rendering
 The control also includes static Markdown rendering that you can use in your Web Application inside of pages or your Web code.